 Even a first-offense DUI conviction can result in hefty fines or the suspension of your license.
 A conviction for a felony DUI/OWI comes with a state mandatory minimum jail sentence of 30 days and can go up to 5 years in prison, and can also result in mandatory rehabilitation and the permanent loss of your license.
 It's also important to note that a third offense, no matter how much time has passed from the second offense, and no matter what states the prior offenses took place, automatically triggers a felony charge.
-Don't hesitate to hire a criminal lawyer to protect your rights if you've been charged with a felony DUI or OWI.
+Don't hesitate to hire a DUI defense attorney to protect your rights if you've been charged with a felony DUI or OWI.

 Like many areas of law, the difference between a misdemeanor and a felony in DUI/OWI cases usually comes down to severity: